Scoring Rules and Formula

 Examples

-Example 1: one correct of three
+Example 1: one of three

-Exercise score: 1 point.
+Exercise score: 1 point

 ![]() | ![]() | ![]() | ![]() |